At a Glance

 Cannabis POS Integration with ShelfSpace

 Cannabis POS integration with ShelfSpace is designed to work with whatever system you already run.
-We do not require you to switch POS platforms, install plugins, or hire a developer.
-Whether you use Dutchie, Flowhub, BLAZE, Treez, Meadow, or a lesser-known regional system, we get your sales data into ShelfSpace so settlements, payments, and analytics all run on real numbers.
+You don't have to switch POS platforms, install plugins, or hire a developer.
+Whether you use Dutchie, Flowhub, BLAZE, Treez, Meadow, or a lesser-known regional system, the platform gets your sales data into ShelfSpace by CSV so settlements, payments, and analytics all run on real numbers.

 Your POS is the source of truth for what sold, when it sold, and at what price.
 ShelfSpace needs that data to calculate weekly settlements, generate vendor scorecards, and track inventory velocity.
 The integration connects those two systems with minimal effort on your end.